 Rupa : Oh!
-I have become a member of SHG of my locality we have many women like us who are contributing small amount every month.
+I become member of SHG of my locality we have many women like us who are contributing small amount every month.
 Our SHG provided us sewing machine and

 I am getting additional income through it.

 Dhupa: That's nice thing.
 What is SHG?